-Our team of experienced attorneys and educators work with students in a one-on-one or group setting to provide instruction on a variety of skills such as critical reading, case briefing, legal analysis, IRAC, outlining, time management, and exam preparation.
-Tutors work with students both on campus and online, and tailor their teaching approach to each student’s individual needs.
-Our tutors are available and ready to assist students during the day, in the evening, and on the weekends.
+Experienced educators and attorneys work with students in one-on-one and group setting to provide instruction on a variety of skills.
+Tutors work with students both in-person and virtually and tailor their teaching approach to each student’s individual needs.
+Tutors are available and ready to assist students during the day, in the evening, and on the weekends.

 The Writing Center is staffed by two Legal Writing Specialists who advise students on all aspects of legal analysis and writing, including reading and using cases, formulating rules, constructing legal arguments, organizing analysis, and improving basic writing skills.
-Specialists are available to meet with students both in person (in room 153) and via Zoom.
+Specialists are available to meet with students via Zoom.

-All incoming students in the day and evening programs are assigned to Learning Communities.
+All incoming students are assigned to Learning Communities.
 Learning Communities meet regularly and are designed to help students navigate the challenges of the first year of law school.
-Students will work on developing and improving key academic skills such as critical reading, case briefing, legal analysis, IRAC, outlining, time management, and exam preparation.
+Students will work on developing and improving key academic skills including case reading, case briefing, legal analysis, outlining, IRAC, and exam taking.
 Students will also work on developing other critical lawyering skills such as professionalism, time management, and stress management.

-Learning Communities are led by high-achieving, upper-class students recommended by the faculty who work closely with the Office of Academic Excellence, faculty, Student Services, and the Office of Career and Professional Development to develop exercises designed to improve students’ academic and non-academic skills, and to help students succeed during their first year of law school.
+Learning Communities are led by high-achieving, upper-class students who work closely with the Office of Academic Excellence, faculty, Student Services, and the Office of Career and Professional Development to develop exercises designed to improve students’ academic and non-academic skills, and to help students succeed during their first year of law school.